AndrewLuyt/week4-project/harmful_weather.md

-**About 30% of the data is using some other label for `evtype`.** This is a significant number and could certainly skew our analysis. e.g. if one major event type were split into many smaller types it might no longer appear to be a major cause of damage.
+**About 30% of the data is using some other label for `evtype`.** This is a significant number and could certainly skew our analysis. e.g. if one major event type were split into many smaller types because of typos, it might no longer appear to be a major cause of damage.

-What we don't know yet is how these 30% of records are distributed among non-standard `evtypes`.  i.e. Are they evenly distributed amongst the thousand or so values (a worst-case scenario) or do a small number of strings represent the majority of these problematic observations?

 ### How many non-standard `evtypes` do we need to fix?

+What we don't know yet is how these 30% of records are distributed among non-standard `evtypes`.  i.e. Are they evenly distributed amongst the 800 or so incorrect `evtypes` (a worst-case scenario) or do a small number of strings represent the majority of these problematic observations?

-We'll next group non-standard observations by their `evtype` and count the observations by type.
+We'll group non-standard observations by their `evtype` and count the observations.
 We'll also sort these counts and calculate a cumulative proportion of the observations.